 - Upgrading of license packages is available at all times. - To purchase a new license, please contact Gigamon Sales Representative. - All licenses are perpetual therefore they carry in to any software upgrades without re-applying the licenses, except evaluation licenses are set for expiration.
 Software upgrades can be managed during valid evaluation period. - Licenses can be upgraded from Base to either a 45 day evaluation or to paid version. - If an evaluation license is upgraded to Express or Advanced version, the Add-on features are automatically disabled.
-To retain the Add-On features, please purchase the license for Add-On features such as FabricVUE Traffic Analyzer, or upgrade to the Prime Package. - Purchased licenses cannot be downgraded. - Licenses can be deleted and re-entered as long as the MAC address tied to the license is still valid.
+To retain the Add-On features, please purchase the license, or upgrade to the Prime Package. - Purchased licenses cannot be downgraded. - Licenses can be deleted and re-entered as long as the MAC address tied to the license is still valid.